Domain Email Connection Issues [Classic]

 Figure 2: User notifications section

 The emails could also be going to the SPAM folders of the receivers.
 You can verify this by sending yourself a test email and then checking your SPAM folder to see if the email is there.
-To send a test email, hover over the left sidebar and select Tools → Email from your domain (Figure 3).
+To send a test email, click the gear icon in the top right -> Security (and Compliance) -> Corporate Email -> enter your email address in Test your email -> click on Send.

 Another issue could be that your email or domain has been blacklisted by the receiver’s email service provider.
 Email service providers sometimes blacklist emails that they consider to be problematic.
 To avoid this, don’t use your email account for activities that might be considered spamming.